hgb2/PSAS-Capstone/docs/Design.md

                                                 - TimeConstruct.PreviousTime
     SET TimeConstruct.PreviousTime TO TimeConstruct.CurrentTime;
     WHILE TimeConstruct.TimeSinceLastUpdate >= constant_time_step
-        CALL SensorModuleUpdate
-        IF CALL ControlModuleUpdate(reference to shared memory) EQUAL 1 THEN THROW emergency_control_exception
+        CALL SensorModuleUpdate with reference to shared memory IF CALL ControlModuleUpdate with reference to shared memory EQUAL 1 THEN THROW emergency_control_exception
         ENDIF
-        CALL Data_Formatter::send_packet with UDP_Socket
-        INCREMENT TimeConstruct.TimeSinceLastUpdate BY NEGATE constant_time_step;
+        CALL Data_Formatter::send_packet with reference to shared memory, UDP_Socket INCREMENT TimeConstruct.TimeSinceLastUpdate BY NEGATE constant_time_step;
         WHEN any exception
             PRINT information about exception
-            SET SimulationRunning TO false
+            SET Running TO false
     ENDWHILE
 ENDWHILE